 The modern day problem for scrapbooking is digital scrapbooking storage.
 On what storage media should digital scrapbooks be stored on to ensure they will last many decades?
 What is the proper way to store the digital storage media?
 Keep in mind that with digital information, you cannot simply store the digital scrapbook on any type of media, place in on a shelf, and expect someone to be able to extract the information from it at some point in time in the future.
 This may have been the case with traditional scrapbooking materials, but not for digital scrapbooking.
 More thought needs to be placed in the type of media chosen and how this media is preserved.

-Click Here if you have a question on CDs, DVDs, audio tapes, video tapes, and other types of storage media or if you want to see what others have asked.
+Click Here if you have a question on CDs, DVDs, Blu-rays, audio tapes, video tapes, floppy and hard disks, and other types of storage media or if you want to see what others have asked.
 You can share your scrapbooking and digital scrapbooking storage and other ideas and read the ideas of others at this scrapbooking page ideas link.

 DVD formats or digital versatile disc formats started to become available in 1997 with the introduction of the DVD movie disc.